-Recreational mathematics is mathematics that is done for recreation or as a hobby and is fun.
-Typically it involves games or puzzles that relate to mathematics, although the term can cover other things.
-In general, recreational mathematics involves general logical and lateral thinking skills and does not involve advanced mathematical concepts most of the time, such that the average person is at least able to understand and appreciate a recreational problem and its solution.
+Recreational mathematics is mathematics done for recreation or as a hobby and intended to be fun.
+Typically it involves games or puzzles that relate to mathematics, although the term can cover other material.
+Typically, recreational mathematics involves general logical and lateral thinking skills, as opposed to advanced mathematical concepts, so that the average person is at least able to understand and appreciate a recreational problem and its solution.
 Recreational puzzles can also increase people's appreciation of mathematics as a whole.

-Recreational mathematics can be surprisingly popular, with millions of people at one time or another having enjoyed diversions such as Rubik's Cube, fractals, Sudoku, and many others.
-Other mathematical recreations include mathematical puzzles, mathematical chess puzzles, Conway's Game of Life, tangrams, and many others.
+Recreational mathematics can be surprisingly popular, with millions of people at one time or another having enjoyed Rubik's Cube, fractals, Sudoku, logic problems, certain types of lateral thinking puzzles, and many other diversions.
+Other mathematical recreations include mathematical puzzles, mathematical chess puzzles, Conway's Game of Life, tangrams, and more.